 Cryptocurrency Tax Audit

 Cryptocurrency Tax Audit: The IRS tax laws involving cryptocurrency continue to evolve.
-From a baseline perspective, since crypto is taxed as property and not currency makes the overall tax scheme much more complicated — and general noncompliance with crypto taxes by many Taxpayers makes it a ripe area for tax audits.
-The Internal Revenue Service has significantly increased crypto tax enforcement.
-In fact, even the updated Draft 1040 for 2020 includes a question about cryptocurrency on the first page of the form.
+In general, the U.S. tax laws involving the taxation of cryptocurrency can be very complicated.
+This is primarily due to the fact that the Internal Revenue Service treats cryptocurrency as property, even though it is generally thought of as currency.
+Moreover, cryptocurrency tax enforcement is on the rise as well.
+Even the updated Draft 1040 for 2020 includes a question about cryptocurrency on the first page of the form.
 Whether or not you received an IRS Letter 6173, 6174 or 6174-A, you may be at a risk for an IRS cryptocurrency tax audit.
 This is further amplified if you maintain cryptocurrency at Coinbase, due to the court approval (after several rounds) of the IRS Summon for more than 14,000 account holders.
-Moreover, several courts have granted the IRS’ request for John Doe Summons to investigate cryptocurrency.

 Here are 5 things to know about cryptocurrency tax audits:

 The U.S. government treats cryptocurrency as property for purposes of federal tax.

 This is important because it will impact how the tax rules are applied for the exchange of cryptocurrency and everyday situations.